sindhura-nk/Deployment-Project-Diabetes-Prediction-Model/README.md

 ## 🚀 Deployment

-Your complete machine learning project was deployed through Streamlit Cloud.

-You pushed all the necessary files (app.py, model file, requirements.txt) to GitHub.
+The complete machine learning project was deployed through Streamlit Cloud.
+I have pushed all the necessary files (app.py, model file, requirements.txt) to GitHub.

-Streamlit Cloud automatically built and deployed the app using your repository.
+Streamlit Cloud automatically built and deployed the app using my repository.

-Users can now access your model online at:
+Users can now access my model online at: https://deployment-project-diabetes-prediction-model-sindhura-nk.streamlit.app/

 📁 **Repository Structure**